RyanJulyan/Flask-BDA/README.md

 <div id="search-results"></div>
 ```
 This input named q will issue a request to `/trigger_delay` 500 milliseconds after a key-up event if the input has been changed and inserts the results into the div with the id search-results.

+# End-to-End Encryption
+Despite the advantages of symmetric encryption, there is a flaw in this method that allows unauthorized individuals to access a message's secret keys.

+One of the most effective ways to prevent unauthorized access to a message's secret keys is by implementing a one-way function like the Diffie-Hellman algorithm.
+This method only allows the sender and receiver to decrypt the message.

+One-way functions are typically implemented using a type of algorithm that allows them to calculate an output for every input received.
+However, this method is not feasible to derive the exact result from a random key.

 # Testing